 I’m so glad you’re realizing you need this now instead of waiting until you’re further along in training or your career and totally burned out.
 There are many ways of dealing with all the thoughts but I’ll tell you some of the things that I do.
 These are what I recommend to my kids, who are in 4th and 7th grade, and to the medical students I teach.
 They are what I use every week to keep myself sane and happy.

 Today's question is from a second year medical student who is going to be starting clinical rotations in a few months and asks where should I do my surgery rotation?

 Life is so full of the question of where! ...
 So I'll answer this both more generally for people who are choosing a college, medical school, or residency as well as your specific question.

 9- Homesick at the Hospital?

-Today's question is from someone who is just starting medical school who asks “Did you get homesick when you had to keep staying at the hospital all night?”
+Today's question is from someone who is just starting medical school in a few months who asks “Did you get homesick when you had to keep staying at the hospital all night?”

 You know, that’s something I worried about too.
 And yes, I did get homesick.
 But it also wasn’t as bad as I thought it would be.

 7-How to Study?